ltpwebseo/responsive-optin-template/README.md

 # responsive-optin-template
-Responsive HTML Starter Optin Template for collecting leads A demo of the implementation is created at Leadzy.net/optin
+Responsive HTML Starter Optin Template for collecting leads.
+A WordPress implementation is created at <a href="https://leadzy.net/optin">Leadzy.net/optin</a>